 Synovate HA®Liquid sodium hyaluronate.
 Synovate HA provides horses with a safe, highly digestible form of sodium hyaluronate for the support of healthy joint function in horses.
 Choose Synovate HA to promote healthy cartilage and optimal synovial fluid viscosity for proactive management of joint health.

 Total Wellness™Complete performance formula.
 Blend formulated to promote the overall good health and soundness of all classes of horses.
-Developed to reduce the risks to health and soundness inherent from modern management and performance factors.
 Broad-spectrum support for increased forage and nutrient digestibility, joint health, protection from oxidative damage, and optimal hoof, skin, and coat quality.

 Triacton™Bone and digestive health support.
 Triacton is a triple-action supplement designed to improve bone density and support digestive health in horses.
 The pelleted supplement contains an array of highly bioavailable minerals and vitamins essential for sound skeletal development and maintenance, as well as optimal function of the gastrointestinal tract.